burakgiray/webpage/content/research/_index.md

 <br/>
 * "Timing and Tactics: UN Peacekeeping Operations’ Engagement with Local Populations on Twitter" (with Lisa Hultman)
 <br/>
-* "Who Does What: Determinants Shaping Countries’ Engagement in UN Peacekeeping" (with Yuyang Pu)
+* "Who Does What: Determinants Shaping Countries’ Engagement in UN Peacekeeping"
 <br/>
-* "UN Peacekeeping as an Opportunity to Modernize an Army"
+* "UN Peacekeeping as an Opportunity to Modernize an Army" (with Jared Oestman)
 <br/>
 * "The Composition of Peacekeepers and the Timing of Post-Civil War Elections"
 <img src="../../img/houston.jpg" alt="" style="width:600px;height:350px;">